 Then, for the next 2 minutes, you will increase your pace so you can only maintain it for a short period of time.
 At the end of this, you’ll return to the original pace for another 2 minutes.
 Once you’ve done this, you’ll push at a fast pace for 60 to 90 seconds.
 At the end of this is when you will check your heart rate.

 If you’re on a treadmill, you’ll use the heart rate monitor to see where your pulse is after doing this.
-Check out our best treadmills for home use recommendations to find the right treadmill for you to monitor your heart rate and boost your cardio goals.
+Check out our favorite treadmills that will help you kick up your heart rate and boost your cardio goals.

 Note: If you don’t have a monitor that tracks your heart rate, you can check your pulse (by feeling your neck or wrist.) for 10 seconds, counting how many times your heart beats in that time.
 Multiply this by 6 and you will have your MHR.